AI-Powered Auto Tagging

 - Existing tags are shown in a distinct style, indicating the tag already exists in your project

-- New tags are shown differently, indicating they would be created when applied
+- New tags are highlighted with an outline, indicating they would be created when applied

 - Click a tag chip to toggle it on or off (all suggestions are accepted by default)